System archetype: Success to successful

 Two people or activities need the same limited resources.
 As one of them becomes more successful, more resources are assigned to him/it.
 The second one becomes less and less successful due to lacking resources, and “prove the right decision” to support the first one.
+This is a form of preferential attachment.

 Problems occur if the competition is unhealthy and interferes with the goals of the whole system.
 The two activities or agents might be decoupled or they should receive balanced amount of resources.